The World Bank has updated its poverty and inequality data

 Higher poverty lines make sense too

 Of course someone living on marginally more than $1.90 is not suddenly free of poverty.
 As such, it’s very important to consider higher poverty thresholds as well.
 The chart here shows the number of people falling below different poverty lines.
-We discuss it further in this blog post.
 (Again you can switch between absolute numbers and percentages by clicking the ‘relative’ button.
 You can also look at individual countries by clicking on the ‘change country’ button.)

 Given that one purpose of poverty lines is to reflect minimum social standards, as well as aspirations and targets for improving the welfare of the poor, richer countries tend to set themselves higher poverty lines.
 The headline poverty figures for the rich country of Norway for example relate to a poverty line of roughly int.-$35 a day.

 Whether someone lives in poverty should not depend on where in the world this person lives and this is one of the many good arguments for much higher poverty lines.
 Almost the entire world population is living on less than int.-$35 and while using such a higher threshold to measure poverty is certainly justified and relevant it has the big disadvantage that we miss the very meaningful differences in living standards between the middle-class in mid-income countries and the world’s very poorest that are more than 20-times poorer.